wadhah101/GL5-ethics-project/transcript.md

 [The Dystopian World of 1984 Explained - YouTube](https://www.youtube.com/watch?v=GQxOKXEff4I)

-Nineteen Eighty-Four is a famous novel written by X. It revolves around a world living in a dystopian future where Utilitarianism rains, individualism is dead, and reality alongside history are just a matter of opinion.
+Nineteen Eighty-Four is a famous novel written by X. It revolves around a world living in a dystopian future where utilitarianism rains, individualism is dead, and reality alongside history are just a matter of opinion.

-Constant surveillance of every citizen is the norm
+Constant surveillance of every citizen is the norm.

-control of information to such an extent that facts are not reality and reality can be changed on the whim of big brother and "the party"
+The control of information to the point where facts are not reality and reality can be changed at the whim of Big Brother and the "party".
 The party has a monopoly on facts and political discourse ( debates )

 society is divided into 3